SAP/cf-nodejs-logging-support/docs/configuration/custom-fields-format.md

 permalink: /configuration/custom-fields-format
 ---

-# Custom fields format
+# Custom fields format and type conversion

-As described in [Custom Fields](/cf-nodejs-logging-support/general-usage/custom-fields), the library will automatically detect which logging service your app is bound to and set the logging format accordingly.
+As described in [Custom Fields](/cf-nodejs-logging-support/general-usage/custom-fields), the library supports different formats for logging custom fields to ensure compatibility with SAP logging services.
-However, it is also possible to force the logging format by setting the property `customFieldsFormat`.
+When using user-provided services or running in environments without service bindings, you might want to explicitly set the custom fields format.
+Besides programmatic configuration, this can also be achieved via by adding the following settings to your configuration file.

 Example: